patrickfatrick/marky-marked/README.md

 ## What is it?

-Marky Marked is an in-browser editor combining Markdown with the typical WYSIWYG toolbar.
+Marky Marked is a lightweight in-browser content editor combining Markdown with the typical WYSIWYG toolbar.
 The end result is an editor that rewards good Markdown usage but also allows a point and click editor for folks who either are new to Markdown, forget a specific formatting guideline, or just prefer using their mouse.
-It's very much based on some of the ideas in Basecamp's excellent [Trix](http://trix-editor.org/) editor, but with more of a Markdown flavor.
+It's very much based on some of the ideas in Basecamp's [Trix](http://trix-editor.org/) editor, but with more of a Markdown flavor and a smaller footprint.
+Marky Marked's minified file is less than 50KB including dependency.

 Because it's all Markdown the markup that comes out of it is well-formatted and easier to parse in the editor than a lot of WYSIWYGs which sometimes sometimes create messy markup.
 One philosophical concern is that no style attributes are ever applied.
 All Marky Marked outputs is markup.